Valley Forge Audubon Society

-The Valley Forge Audubon Society is a chapter of the National Audubon Society Serving members residing in regions of Bucks County, Montgomery County, and Chester County in Southeastern Pennsylvania.
+Valley Forge Audubon Society (VFAS) was founded in 1960 to encourage conservation of natural resources, including wildlife, plants, soil, air, and water.
+VFAS is a chapter of the National Audubon Society serving individuals residing in Southeastern Pennsylvania, including Delaware and Chester Counties, and parts of Montgomery and Philadelphia Counties.
 Our mission is to preserve birds, other wildlife, and their habitats by promoting appreciation and stewardship of the local natural environment through education and active participation.
 Valley Forge Audubon Society is an all-volunteer organization with no paid staff.

 Backyards for Nature is a key program of Valley Forge Audubon Society.
 Founded in 2002 by Barb Elliot, Ph.D, and Edie Parnum, Backyards for Nature provides educational programs and resources helping people to create healthy habitats in their yards by planting native plants and providing the essentials for wildlife to thrive.
 The Backyards for Nature blog offers practical advice for habitat gardening with native plants and seasonal posts about plants, pollinators and birds in this region.